newmen93/termux-ndk/openjdk-build/README.md

 #### Issues

-1. jdk/lib/libxxx.so has unsupported flags DT_FLAGS_1=0x81, please using termux-elf-cleaner to remove it. for example: termux-elf-cleaner \*.so
+1. jdk/lib/libxxx.so has linker warning: unsupported flags DT_FLAGS_1=0x81, please using termux-elf-cleaner to remove it. for example: termux-elf-cleaner \*.so

 2. jshell has segmentation fault